Hexatona/AITTSMaker/readme.txt

 b)  python AITTSMaker.py "C:\AITTSMaker\Examples\The Wonderful Wizard of Oz.txt"

-this will start the audiobook process, making tons and tons of small files, rolling them up, and moving on to the next chapter
+this will start the audiobook process!
+This new version doesn't create thousands of files and delete them, working entirely in memory.
+You should see it working as it processes each line of the story in the prompt.

 TIPS N TRICKS